 The Galatians were becoming carnal, biting and devouring one another in vicious arguments.
 The danger was not that God would destroy them, but that “you will be destroyed by each other” (Gal.
 5:15).

 Remove grace from any community and you will soon have quarrels, strife, bickering, manipulation, envy, hatred, and all the other works of the flesh that Paul lists in Galatians 5:19–21.
 But none of these things will send you to hell.

 When Paul reminds the Galatians that “they who do such things shall not inherit the kingdom,” he’s saying, “Those who belong to Christ shouldn’t act like those who don’t.”

 The righteous may fall seven times, but they remain righteous.
 We who drift can, with the aid of the Spirit, come back on course.
 If you have fallen from grace into dead works, the remedy is to remember your First Love (hint: it’s Jesus) and do what you did at first.

 If Christians were kicked out of the kingdom every time they walked after the flesh, heaven would be empty.

-Extracted from chapter 19, “What happens to Christians who stray?” in The Gospel in Twenty Questions.
+Extracted and adapted from chapter 19, “What happens to Christians who stray?” in The Gospel in Twenty Questions.

 Enjoy this article?
 Become a Patreon supporter and get sneak peeks at forthcoming books by Paul!